“Sub cash register” by Franck BLAIS is licensed under CC BY-SA 2.0.

 Several factors push pricing towards the higher or lower end of each range.

 Seniority and track record.
-A fractional CTO with twenty years of experience, a track record of successful exits, and deep sector expertise will command higher fees than someone with ten years of experience in a generalist role.
-In the UK market, the most experienced fractional CTOs — those who have been full-time CTOs at recognisable companies — typically charge at the upper end of each range.
+A CTO with twenty years of experience, a track record of successful exits, and deep sector expertise will command higher fees than someone with ten years of experience in a generalist role.
+In the UK market, the most experienced practitioners — those who have been full-time CTOs at recognisable companies — typically charge at the upper end of each range.

 Sector expertise.
 Certain sectors — fintech, healthtech, defence technology — require specific domain knowledge, regulatory understanding, or security clearances.
-Fractional CTOs with deep expertise in these sectors are scarcer and command a premium.
-A fractional CTO with NHS digital experience and an understanding of clinical safety standards is more valuable to a healthtech company than a brilliant generalist who would need three months to learn the regulatory landscape.
+CTOs with deep expertise in these sectors are scarcer and command a premium.
+One with NHS digital experience and an understanding of clinical safety standards is more valuable to a healthtech company than a brilliant generalist who would need three months to learn the regulatory landscape.

 Engagement complexity.
 A company with five engineers and a straightforward web application presents a different challenge than a company with forty engineers, a distributed microservices architecture, and an active PE investor expecting monthly technology reporting.
 The latter requires more preparation time, more stakeholder management, and more sophisticated governance, all of which affect pricing.
-Our fractional CTO services for PE and VC portfolio companies cover this in detail.
+Our PE and VC-specific services cover this in detail.

 Geographic intensity.
-Most fractional CTO engagements in the UK involve a mix of remote and on-site work.
-Engagements requiring significant travel or regular presence in a specific office — particularly outside London — may carry a premium to account for travel time and cost.
+Most engagements in the UK involve a mix of remote and on-site work.
+Those requiring significant travel or regular presence in a specific office — particularly outside London — may carry a premium to account for travel time and cost.

 Retainer vs Day Rate: The UK Debate

-The UK fractional CTO market is split between two commercial models, and the choice matters more than most clients realise.
+The UK market is split between two commercial models, and the choice matters more than most clients realise.

 We would rather have an honest conversation about what you need than publish a rate card.
 The right engagement model for your business depends on your specific situation, and the pricing should reflect the value delivered, not the hours consumed.